 - Get down on your baby’s level, rub their back, and allow them to see your face during tummy time.

-For more tips and insights on tummy time, try Rachel’s course, Baby’s Best Tummy Time.
+For more tips and insights on tummy time, try Rachel’s course, The Tummy Time Course Pack.

 The day of your baby’s 2-month doctor’s visit